Tornadoes of 2025: June 28–29 (United States)

-EF3 tornado near Gary, South Dakota on June 28.
+An EF3 tornado near Gary in Deuel County, South Dakota.

-A small tornado event occurred late on June 28 and into the early morning of June 29 across South Dakota and Southern Minnesota.
-At least five tornadoes were confirmed, along with several more under investigation, awaiting confirmation and rating.
-The first tornado of the night, rated EF2, touched down near Altamont, South Dakota.
-This storm would cycle, first producing a brief EFU-rated tornado, then the supercell cycled again and produced a high-end EF3 tornado near east of Clear Lake, South Dakota.
+A small tornado event occurred late on June 28 and into the early morning of June 29 across South Dakota and southern Minnesota.
+A prolific supercell produced a few tornadoes across Deuel County, South Dakota, before moving into Yellow Medicine County, Minnesota and dissipating.
+The first tornado of the storm, rated at mid-range EF2, touched down southwest of Altamont.
+A silo and shed were destroyed, while a farmhouse was shifted off its foundation.

+A two-story farmhouse was swept off its foundation near Gary, South Dakota.

+After the EF2 tornado dissipated, the parent storm would begin its cycling process, and later produced a high-end EF3 tornado east of Clear Lake.
 This tornado exhibited multiple vortex breakdowns, crossed SD 22 in a narrow “drill bit” formation, and impacted a farmstead at high-end EF3 intensity.
-A two-story farm home was completely swept away, several vehicles were thrown and were majorly mangled, trees were debarked, and several outbuildings and silos were destroyed.
+A two-story residence was completely swept away, several vehicles and farming equipment were thrown and were majorly mangled, trees were debarked, and several outbuildings and silos were destroyed.
 Two people were injured before the tornado dissipated southwest of Gary.
+A large, and rainwrapped EF2 tornado struck a ranch and injured two people just after touch down in rural Jackson County, South Dakota, south of Kadoka.
 During the early morning hours of June 29, several QLCS tornadoes were reported in the suburbs of Minneapolis, Minnesota.